dainst/idai-field/manual/manual.en.md

+## Introduction

+iDAI.field is an application which offers an interface to generate information and store it in a database.
+The application and the database have been developed to face the difficulties of data managment during archaeological field work.
+At the time of writing the app is capable of hosting all basic data gathered during an archaeological excavation or survey.
+Archaeological entities are represented digitally and can be described with images, geographical coordinates, text and numbers.
+Relations among entities can model the connections observed in the archaeological record.
+One of the key advantages when using this application for archaeological documentation is, that by the end of the mission, all information is stored in a structured way and retrievable via one access point.
+During the mission the entire team can work on the same synchronized database via Local Area Network.

 ## First steps

 After starting the client for the first time, the project "test" will be active, allowing you to experiment